 “Push-ups, boy, were ugly in the beginning.
 I had some kids who used to look like they were doing the worm, and now their form is solid and they are so proud of themselves.” – Ann Burke

-Open enrollment to become SSDC is now open but only for a limited time.
+Open enrollment to Become SSDC is now open but only through Tuesday evening, 9/14.
+After midnight PST your next chance to Become SSDC will be in 2022.
 Save your spot today for more knowledge and confidence in your dryland training.
 Discover why swim coaches becoming SSDC is such a game-changer.

 OPEN ENROLLMENT IS GOING ON NOW